-Note: If there is a firewall in the data center, you must configure it to allow the UDP traffic between the DCSH and the Simple Routing Information Protocol (SRIP) network.
+Note: If there is a firewall in the data center, you must configure it to allow the UDP traffic between the data center SteelHead appliance and the Simple Routing Information Protocol (SRIP) network.

-Note: Ensure that you register both the ESH appliance and the DCSH appliance with the Riverbed Cloud Portal and that they are granted access to the SRIP network.
-Also, ensure that the RiOS software running on both the ESH appliance and the DCSH support SteelHead SaaS.
+Note: Ensure that you register both the branch SteelHead appliance and the data center SteelHead appliance with the Riverbed Cloud Portal and that they are granted access to the SRIP network.
+Also, ensure that the RiOS software running on both the branch appliance and the data center SteelHead appliance support SteelHead SaaS.

-Deciding on a Deployment Configuration
+Deciding on a deployment configuration

 The key deciding factor to choosing a deployment configuration is whether or not your network requires QoS or NetFlow reporting on the WAN between the data center and the branch.
-This is because in a backhauled configuration traffic directed to the SaaS provider is encapsulated within a UDP tunnel and is no longer visible on the WAN.
+This is because in a back-hauled configuration traffic directed to the SaaS provider is encapsulated within a UDP tunnel and is no longer visible on the WAN.

 If your network does not need QoS or NetFlow reporting on the link between the data center and the branch, then use a direct mode deployment.
 Otherwise, use a back-hauled deployment.
-In a back-hauled deployment, the DCSH redirects the traffic to the Akamai network, but the ESH appliance performs the optimization.
-Traffic from the ESH appliance to the Akamai Cloud SteelHead uses TCP on ports 7800 through 7899 as visible on the network.
-When traffic arrives at the DCSH, the DCSH redirects it using UDP on port 9545.
+In a back-hauled deployment, the data center SteelHead appliance redirects the traffic to the Akamai network, but the branch SteelHead appliance performs the optimization.
+Traffic from the branch SteelHead appliance to the ACSH uses TCP on ports 7800 through 7899 as visible on the network.
+When traffic arrives at the data center SteelHead appliance, the appliance redirects the traffic using UDP on port 9545.